gkhantyln/TikTokVideoManager/README.md

 - Output Options: Save the trimmed video to a user-specified file path in MP4 format.
 - Audio Extraction: Optionally extract audio from the trimmed video and save it as an MP3 file.
 - Easy Integration: Simple interface for incorporating video trimming into larger workflows or applications.

+## For the YouTube uploader:
+-Prompt the user for the MP4 file path.
+-Ask for the title, description, and hashtags.
+-Request the date and time information for scheduled publishing.

 ## Requirements